nyholku/thaler/README.md

 ```

 If you break out of the iterator loop you need to use the
-resource initialisation is acquistion pattern that builds
+'resource initialisation is acquistion' pattern that builds
 on `AutoClosable`.

 ```